Skip to content

 Land rights struggle

-Since European settlement, Indigenous Australians have been fighting to retain the rights to their traditional lands.
-The 1960s and 70s was a period of greater national awareness of Indigenous activism and saw significant actions taken by groups in the land rights struggle.
+First Nations people have been fighting to retain the rights to their traditional lands since British colonisation of the Australian continent.
+The 1960s and 70s was a period of greater national awareness of Indigenous activism, with significant actions taken by groups in the land rights struggle.

-In 1966, 200 Gurindji stockmen, domestic workers and their families walked off Wave Hill Station, beginning a strike that would last seven years.
-Lobbying the Northern Territory and Australian governments for equal pay and conditions, as well as land ownership, the Gurindji people bought these issues firmly into the public eye.
+In 1966, about 200 Gurindji stockmen, domestic workers and their families walked off Wave Hill Station, beginning a strike that would last 9 years.
+Lobbying the Northern Territory and Australian governments for equal pay and conditions, as well as land ownership, the Gurindji people brought these issues firmly into the public eye.

-The 1967 referendum, in which Aboriginal Australians were finally recognised as citizens, also provided more momentum to the land rights struggle by raising the profile of Indigenous issues with the wider Australian public.
+The 1967 referendum also provided more momentum to the land rights struggle by raising the profile of First Nations issues with the wider Australian public.

-The 1971 Milirrpum v Nabalco Northern Territory Supreme Court case also highlighted the issue of land rights.
-In 1963, after traditional lands of the Yolngu people in Arnhem Land were sold without consultation to Nabalco, a bauxite mining company, traditional owners made several attempts to have the land returned, including the now famous Bark Petition.
+The 1971 Milirrpum v Nabalco Northern Territory Supreme Court case further highlighted the issue of land rights.
+In 1963, after traditional lands of the Yolŋu in Arnhem Land were sold without consultation to bauxite mining company Nabalco, traditional owners made several attempts to have the land returned.
+This included the Yirrkala bark petitions sent to Federal Parliament.

-When Justice Blackburn ruled against the Yolngu on the grounds that Native Title was not part of Australian law, Indigenous communities Australia-wide were outraged.
+When Justice Blackburn ruled against the Yolŋu on the grounds that native title was not part of Australian law, First Nations communities across Australia were outraged.

-On the eve of Australia Day 1972, the McMahon government announced the implementation of a new system that rejected granting independent ownership of traditional land to Indigenous people in favour of 50-year general purpose leases for Indigenous communities, provided they could demonstrate a social and economic use for the land and excluding any mineral and forest rights.
+On the eve of Australia Day 1972, Prime Minister William McMahon announced the implementation of a new system that rejected granting independent ownership of traditional land to First Nations people in favour of 50-year general purpose leases.
+These leases required First Nations communities to demonstrate a social and economic use for the land and excluded any mineral and forest rights.

-After the ongoing disappointments of the land rights struggle, this announcement sparked action among many Indigenous groups and directly contributed to the founding of the Tent Embassy.
+After the ongoing disappointments of the land rights struggle, this announcement sparked action among many First Nations groups and directly contributed to the founding of the tent embassy.

-Group of young people, some of whom are Aboriginal, sitting or standing in front of a tent with a flag above it.
-An Aboriginal man at the centre of the photo is standing up looking at the camera holding a placard that says ‘We want land not handouts’.
+Group of young largely people, Indigenous and non-Indigenous, sitting or standing in front of a tent with a flag above it.
+A man at the centre of the photo stands, looking at the camera, holding a placard that says ‘We want land not handouts’.
+The war memorial is visible in the background.

-Alan Sharpley (holding the sign) and John Newfong (far right) at the Aboriginal Tent Embassy in Canberra
+Alan Sharpley (holding the sign) and John Newfong (far right) at the Aboriginal Tent Embassy in Canberra, 30 July 1972

-Labelled the ‘Aboriginal Embassy’, the sit-in protest was symbolic of the fact that the government’s statement had made Indigenous Australians, in the words of activist Gary Foley, ‘aliens in our own land, so like other aliens, we needed an embassy’.[1]
+Labelled the ‘Aboriginal Embassy’, the sit-in protest was a symbolic response to Mr McMahon’s statement.
+As activist Gary Foley remarked, the announcement positioned First Nations people as, ‘aliens in our own land, so like other aliens, we needed an embassy’.

 5. Compensation for lands that were not able to be returned starting with $6 billion and including a percentage of the gross national income every year.